 The supply of information and services has largely moved to the Internet and offline alternatives are becoming less and less available.
 Social media and content creation play an important role in everyday life.
 A growing number of jobs in all industries and organizations require digitally skilled personnel.
-The possibilities of devices connected to the Internet - the Internet of Things - are constantly expanding.
+The possibilities of devices connected to the Internet - the Internet of Things - are constantly expanding by means of Artificial Intelligence.
 Just a few trends that emphasize that access to the internet is a precondition for participation now and in an increasingly digital future.

-With a strong international team and a base at a technical university, answers are sought to these and other questions.
+With a strong international team and a base at the University of Twente, answers are sought to these and other questions.
 We use traditional research methods (such as surveys, interviews, focus groups) and new methods that are enabled by the technical environment of the University of Twente (eye tracking, virtual reality, digital diaries, serious gaming, log data, network analysis).